AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

     ![](assets/lp-pages.png)

-1. The **[!UICONTROL Update the preloaded record]** is selected by default.
+1. The **[!UICONTROL Update the preloaded record]** option is selected by default.
 If you wish to update the profiles stored in the database via the landing page, you can use a preloading box.
 The preloading box lets you indicate how to find the record to be updated in the database.
 You can also choose from the fields in the current context of the landing page, those that will be used to find the corresponding profile in the database.

     ![](assets/lp-storage-schedule.png)